gustaveroussy/CFS/docs/CFS_Tuto_Visium.md

 Once IC annotation is complete, different visualization options are offered within CFS in the **Visualization** tab.

 First, spots can be clustered and a dimensionality reduction (DimRed) calculated using the ICA latent space.
 To do so, Select one or more IC *Type* to be used for calculation in the **Choose cell type to cluster/for reduction** fields of both the **Clustering parameters** and **Dimension reduction parameters** panes.
-In our mouse brain example, we can calculate clusters and DimRed choosing all of the annotated IC Types with default parameters and a clustering resolution of 3.8 as shown below.
+In our mouse brain example, we can calculate clusters and DimRed using all of the annotated IC Types with default parameters and a clustering resolution of 3.8 as shown below.

 ![Vis_clust](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/Vis_clust.png)
 ![Vis_dimred](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/Vis_dimred.png)